zak799/WROOMsday/README.md

 ![alt text](/assets/WROOMsday.png)

+> [!NOTE]
-WROOMsday.
+> WROOMsday.
 An ESP32-WROOM Hacking device.
+Also a play-on words with Doomsday.